Joostudio/joostudio.github.io/README.md

 ⚠️ Editing the site manually was... intense.

-🤷‍♀️ I honestly thought this is how websites are made.
+🤷‍♀️ I genuinely thought this was just how websites were made.
-Turns out I accidentally built something people find refreshing…
+Turns out, this accidental method — pure HTML, CSS, and a little chaos — felt refreshingly different to many.
-using just HTML, CSS, and a little bit of pure chaos.
+I'm as surprised as you are.

 ---
 🧩 **Update – April 13, 2025**